Policy

 Large language models have a powerful ability to search and repackage information from their training data set into a wide variety of formats and styles that users can specify.
 They can be used to generate ideas, outlines for academic manuscripts, or even part of the manuscript, as long as it is declared by the authors (see requirements for reporting usage).
 Because contemporary AI tools can be remarkably well trained to mimic human speech and writing styles, their results can closely resemble those of a human author and can convey the impression of accuracy and authority, as well as an emotional connection.

-• Artificial intelligence and AI-assisted technologies should not be cited as a reference or other primary source or as an author of a reference.
+- Artificial intelligence and AI-assisted technologies should not be cited as a reference or other primary source or as the author of a reference.

-• Peer reviewers should not upload manuscripts in software or other AI technologies where confidentiality cannot be guaranteed.
+- Peer reviewers should not load manuscripts into software or other artificial intelligence technologies where confidentiality cannot be guaranteed.

-• Even if AI-assisted technologies are used in such a way that the confidentiality of the manuscript can be guaranteed, reviewers who choose to use such technologies to facilitate their review must declare their use and nature and are responsible for ensuring that any AI-generated information the content incorporated in reviews is correct, complete, and unbiased.
+- Even if AI-assisted technologies are used in a manner that can ensure the confidentiality of the manuscript, reviewers who choose to use such technologies to facilitate their review must declare their use and nature and are responsible for ensuring that any AI-generated information the content incorporated in reviews is correct, complete, and unbiased.

 Policy on Diversity, Equity, Inclusion and Accessibility (IDEIA)